Saner2oo2/mythtv-skyuk/README.md

 This is a very much, use at your own risk setup.

-Initially you will want to set up your channels ordering and numbers, you can do this by running
+Download and install - tv_grab_dvb_plus ( https://github.com/Saner2oo2/tv_grab_dvb_plus ) All credits to the original creators = https://github.com/silid/tv_grab_dvb_plus

-./dumpchan (in /create-channels)
+Initially you will want to set up your channels ordering and numbers, you can do this by running ./dumpchan (in /create-channels)

 This *should* sort out all you channels for you, most of the HD ones are removed as they are usless.

 Once you have your channels setup you can run